 Harper in Gillespie County, Texas — The American South (West South Central)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 24, 2012, by Richard Denney of Austin, Texas.
-This page has been viewed 1,274 times since then and 478 times this year.
-Photos: 1, 2, 3, 4. submitted on September 24, 2012, by Richard Denney of Austin, Texas. • Bernard Fisher was the editor who published this page.
+This page was last revised on September 17, 2020.
+It was originally submitted on September 15, 2020, by Brian Anderson of Atascocita, Texas.
+This page has been viewed 34 times since then.
+Photos: 1, 2, 3. submitted on September 17, 2020, by Brian Anderson of Atascocita, Texas.